ONETheo/yield-enhancer-1/README.md

 ### Smart Contract Integration

-The protocol integrates with:
+The protocol implements the [ERC-4626](https://github.com/harmony-one/erc-4626) Tokenized Vault Standard and integrates with:
 - Sky Protocol (MakerDAO) for 1sDAI
 - Harmony blockchain for transactions
-- Treasury system for yield distribution
+- Treasury system for additional yield strategies

 ## Development